Wawa plans to open more locations across North Carolina

 The first Wawa in North Carolina will be built in Kill Devil Hills, which is now under construction.
 There was a groundbreaking ceremony on Friday.
 The second site to go under construction this year will be in Elizabeth City.

 Wawa also plans to announce the timelines for its other stores in Greenville and Wilson at the beginning of 2024.
-Overall, Wawa projects at least 50 NC locations in the next 8-10 years.
+Overall, Wawa projects at least 50 North Carolina locations in the next eight to 10 years.